databrary/policies/jobs/functional.md

 #### Preferred

 - History of contributions to open source projects
-- Familiarity with Play, Snap, or other web framework
+- Familiarity with Play, Snap, Ocsigen or other web framework
 - Experience creating RESTful interfaces for structured data
 - Basic understanding of scientific practices and research tools, such as Matlab, SPSS, or R
 - Comfortable with Agile software development methodologies